 - The presence of any additional thrombophilia (heritable or acquired).

-VTE risks multiply; for example, the relative risk of VTE for women heterozygous for factor V Leiden is 3-8, but this increases to 35-50 when taking oestrogen-containing contraception, and to several hundred for homozygous factor V Leiden women taking such contraceptives.
+VTE risks multiply; for example, the relative risk of VTE for women heterozygous for factor V Leiden is 3-8; however, this increases to 35-50 when taking oestrogen-containing contraception and then to several hundred for homozygous factor V Leiden women taking such contraceptives.

 With thrombophilia testing, interpretation of results and predictions about the prognosis are difficult because:

 - The incidence of thrombosis in those with heritable thrombophilia is variable - from none to recurrent VTE at an early age.